Halvorte/Bachelor-Eve-emotion-detection/README.md

 # Bachelor-Eve-emotion-detection
-Code for Bachelor assignment where we attemt to make a ROS2 node run a deep learning model.
+Code for Bachelor assignment where we attemt to make a ROS2 node run a deep learning model to predict emotions.

+We plan on trying to implement the emotion detection node to an EVE robot.

 This is a directory with two nodes.
 One to publish video-frames from a camera, and the other to subscribe to the cideo-frames and predict emotion.